Nanon (1938 film)

 Nanon is a 1938 German historical film directed by Herbert Maisch and starring Erna Sack, Johannes Heesters and Dagny Servaes.
 It is based on the original operetta Nanon by Richard Genée which had a libretto by F Zell, although the music for this film was specially commissioned from Alois Melichar.

-It was produced by the giant German studio UFA, and is part of a cycle of operetta films made during the 1930s.
+It was produced by major German studio UFA, and is part of a cycle of operetta films made during the 1930s.
 The film's sets were designed by the art director Erich Kettelhut.

 It was a remake of the 1924 silent film of the same title.